Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Introduction

-Many of the local explainability methods provide ``feature-based" explanations in the sense that they rely on an attribution of the model's prediction for a given observation to different input features.
-Less well known is the alternative ``instance-based" paradigm for explainability, which is based instead on an additive attribution of the model's prediction to different points in the model's training set.
-The instance-based paradigm for model explainability is most simply illustrated by the K-nearest-neighbors (KNN) algorithm \cite{fix1989discriminatory}.
-Here, to explain why an out of sample prediction was off in a given case, one would look at the target labels of the k nearest neighbors and check that the target label for the test observation was anomalous relative to this subset of the training data that was used to generate the prediction.
-Moreover, if nearest neighbors to the test point are mostly far away in feature space, or if the training error tends to be relatively larger in the test point's region of the feature space, this would help to explain cases where the KNN model is off.
+Less well known is the alternative ``instance-based" paradigm for explainability, which is based instead on a linear attribution of the model's prediction to different points in the model's training set.
+While the feature-based paradigm is most simply illustrated by linear regression, the instance-based paradigm is most simply illustrated by the K-nearest-neighbors (KNN) algorithm \cite{fix1989discriminatory}.
+Here, to explain why an out-of-sample prediction was off in a given case, one would look at the target labels of the K nearest neighbors and check that the target label for the test observation was anomalous relative to this subset of the training data that was used to generate the prediction.
+Moreover, if the nearest neighbors to the test point are mostly far away in feature space, or if the training error tends to be relatively larger in the test point's region of the feature space, this would help to explain cases where the KNN model is off.

-In the present work, we exploit the fact that, by virtue of a certain mathematical equivalence, any random forest can be formulated exactly as an adaptive weighted KNN model \cite{lin2006random} \cite{rhodes2023geometry}.
-We make use of this equivalence to provide an instance-based approach to explainability for the RF algorithm that complements feature-based approaches in both the regression and classification paradigms.
-Unlike in ordinary KNN, the notion of ``nearest" in the context of RF is now quantified in terms of a "proximity" that can be extracted from the trained RF model, and from which a non-Euclidean distance metric on the RF model's feature space can be constructed.
+In the present work, we exploit the fact that, by virtue of a certain mathematical equivalence, any ensemble tree-based model, and in particular, any random forest regressor or classifier, can be formulated exactly as an adaptive weighted KNN model - that is, as a weighted average of the training targets in which the weights vary over the feature space \cite{lin2006random} \cite{rhodes2023geometry}.
+We make use of this equivalence to provide an instance-based approach to explainability for the RF algorithm that complements feature-based approaches in the context of both RF regression and classification.
+Unlike in ordinary KNN, the notion of ``nearest" in the context of RF is now quantified in terms of a ``proximity" that can be extracted from the trained RF model, and from which a non-Euclidean distance metric on the RF model's feature space can be constructed.